Measuring Distance between Reeb Graphs: Properties of the Functional Distortion Distance

-In this section, we show that the \GHlike{} distance is both stable and discriminative.
-Note that it is somewhat meaningless to discuss the stability of a distance measure alone without understanding its discriminative power -- It is easy to have a distance measure that is stable, such as simply always returning the value 0.
-The goal is to have a distance measure that can reflect the information encoded in the Reeb graph while being stable.
+In this section, we show that the \GHlike{} distance is both stable (upper bounded) and discriminative (lower bounded).
+Note that it is somewhat meaningless to discuss the stability of a distance alone without understanding its discriminative power -- the constant function with value $0$ is a pseudo-metric too.